Shareholder Bargaining Power and the Emergence of Empty Creditors (Internet Appendix)

 (Joint winner of the ESRB Research Prize in Memory of Ieke van den Burg 2016, Swiss Finance Institute best paper doctoral award 2015)

 This paper provides evidence for regulatory arbitrage within the class of asset-backed securities (ABS) based on individual asset holding data of German banks.
-I find that those banks operating with tight regulatory constraints pick the securities with the highest yield and lowest collateral quality among ABS with the same regulatory risk weight.
-This ABS selection allows banks to increase the return on the capital required for an ABS investment by a factor of four—thus rendering the Basel II Securitization Framework ineffective.
+I find that banks operating with tight regulatory constraints exploit a non-monotonic relation between yield spreads and rating-contingent capital requirements for ABS.
+Unlike unconstrained banks, they systematically pick the securities with the highest yield spreads and the lowest ex post performance while keeping constant or even decreasing capital requirements.
+This regulatory arbitrage allows constrained banks to increase the ratio of yield spread to required capital by a factor of four.
+Differences in sophistication, market power, or incentives to retain securitizations are unlikely to explain the riskier ABS investments of constrained banks.

 Bank Bonus Pay as a Risk Sharing Contract